markbaaijens/rpmusicserver/README.md

 The other steps in the installation process stay the same.
 In the end, this results in a Pi with hostname `rpmsdev`, so you can easily distinquish and address the two, development (`rpmsdev`) and production (`rpms`).
 From now on, you can reach the development-server on `rpmsdev`.

+Note.
+It must be clear that if you do not have a production/live machine for rpms in you network and you are using the installed Pi solely for testing purposes, there is no need to have a different hostname, the standard `rpms` will do just fine.

 Tip.
 In case hostnames `rpms` and `rpmsdev` get mixed up, try to flush DNS:
   * `sudo systemd-resolve --flush-caches`